Vietnam.vn - Nền tảng quảng bá Việt Nam

 “The next phase will be about closing some plants,” he said.
 “The competitiveness of the chemical industry in Europe is really under threat.”

-Automotive transport, including electric vehicles, has been the only sector to recover in recent months, driven largely by exports from China.
+Auto transport, including electric vehicles, has been the only sector to recover in recent months, driven largely by exports from China.

-But the flow of Chinese-made cars into Europe is also slowing due to a lack of specialized equipment and infrastructure designed to handle these wheeled imports, according to Mr Vandermeiren.
+But the flow of Chinese-made cars into Europe is also slowing due to a lack of specialized equipment and infrastructure designed to handle these wheeled imports, according to Mr. Vandermeiren.

-“Chinese companies are also frustrated by the lack of capacity in European ports,” he said, adding that they have used conventional container ships and containers to make up for the shortage, and “that is of course not an ideal solution” in the long term.
+“Chinese companies are also frustrated by the lack of capacity at European ports,” he said, adding that they have used conventional container ships and containers to make up for the shortage, and “that is of course not an ideal solution” in the long term.

 Despite these challenges, there are opportunities for growth and innovation.
 For example, the shift to cleaner fuels provides an opportunity for industries to innovate and develop new technologies and processes.
 The recovery of the motor transport sector also offers a glimmer of hope, demonstrating that resilience and growth are possible even in challenging conditions.

-The future of the European automotive and chemicals industries will depend on how well they can overcome these challenges and seize the new opportunities that arise.
+The future of the European automotive and chemical industries will depend on how well they can overcome these challenges and seize the new opportunities that arise.
 The decisions made now will shape the European industrial landscape for years to come .

 Minh Duc (According to Bloomberg, BNN Network)